 This tutorial is an introduction to Stata emphasizing data management and graphics.
-A complementary discussion of statistical models may be found in the Stata Logs section of my GLM course at http://data.princeton.edu/wws509/stata.
+For a complementary discussion of statistical models see the Stata section of my GLM course.

 Stata is a powerful statistical package with smart data-management facilities, a wide array of up-to-date statistical techniques, and an excellent system for producing publication-quality graphs.
 Stata is fast and easy to use.
 In this tutorial we start with a quick introduction and overview and then discuss data management, statistics, graphs, and programming.

-The tutorial has been updated for version 13, but most of the discussion applies to versions 8 and later.
+The tutorial has been updated for version 14, but most of the discussion applies to versions 8 and later.
+Version 14 added Unicode support, which will come handy when we discuss multilingual labels in Section 2.3.

 1.1 A Quick Tour of Stata